prl405/SortManagerProject/README.md

  A command terminal app that allows the user to select an sorting method to sort a random integer array of the user's specified length.

  ### User Instructions
+ 1.Enter a character from the shown prompt in the terminal to select a sorting algorithm or exit the program, then press enter.

+ 2.Select an integer array length, then press enter.

+ 3.After the results show of the completed sort, select the appropriate option to either sort another array or exit the program.

  ### Project Components
  A brief description of the functionality currently available in the program.